Pakistan PM Sharif ousted by court amid Panama Papers corruption probe

 The court asked the president of the country — a nuclear power and important U.S. ally — to nominate a new prime minister and ordered a criminal investigation into Sharif and his family.

-Maryam Aurangzeb, Pakistan’s Information Minister and a close aide of Sharif, said the prime minister reluctantly accepted the ruling — and an official later confirmed Sharif had resigned.
+Information Minister Maryam Aurangzeb — a close Sharif aide — said the prime minister reluctantly accepted the ruling.
+An official later confirmed Sharif had resigned.

 "Let me admit here that we lost our case in the court of law, though we are upset on this decision," Aurangzeb told a news conference in Islamabad.